Postman

 Meteor_479_Sleeping_Beauty

 I am not very familiar with this series, which appears to have many fairy tales / legend topics.
-Sleeping beauty was p/u 1910 in Germany.
-The other card p/u in Hungary, but stamp and postmark missing.
-Both cards show a undivided back, and should be published pre-1905.
+Right: Sleeping beauty was p/u 1910 in Germany.
+The other card p/u in Hungary, but stamp / postmark missing.
+Both cards have a undivided back, of pre-1905.
+Most likely the work of E.A.
+Schwerdtfeger, Berlin.

 Meteor_566_Barbarossa

 Woman by firelight - This is NOT a typical hold-to-light card, but it works the same way.
-The “glowing-red” effect is visible at daylight already, much better under a lamp, but when held to light it is marvellous.
+The “glowing-red” effect is visible by daylight already, but when held to light/lamp it is marvellous.
 It appears to be a real photo card stuck onto red card (the complete address side is also red, either red card or printed in red ink.
 Hard to say).
 Picture side is covered with heavy glossy finish, most likely celluloid.
 Very unusual card of Austrian make.
 P/u in Germany in 1913.

 Studies by Firelight must had been popular then.
 I have a card (p/u 1914) published by ‘The Churchill Studio’, Eastbourne, Great Britain offering portraits done this way.
 Quote: “There is something about a Firelight Portrait which makes it quite different from anything else.
 So many people look their best under the light and shade of firelight.
 We hope we may have the pleasure of a sitting from you....”.